 And another word of caution, just in case you were thinking about it…Do not utilize focus groups for tagline validation.
 Here are four reasons why:

 - There’s a high probability you’ll have a dominant personality in the group swaying the opinions of others.

 - Most people don’t reveal their true feelings in front of strangers.

-- Most people in focus groups aren’t in the market for what the brand is selling and are therefore unable to provide authentic feedback.
+- Unless the people in your focus group are in the market for what the brand is selling, they are unlikely to provide authentic feedback.